yonka2019/SpotifyCacheClean/README.md

 # How to use
+Find your own local files cache path of spotify (below), insert the path into 'Spotify-Path' setting in App.config examples for Spotify-Path -
+Basic version - 'C:\Users\USER\AppData\Roaming\Spotify'
+-- OR --
+Microsoft version - 'C:\Users\USER\AppData\Local\Packages\SpotifyAB.SpotifyMusic_zpdnekdrzrea0\LocalState\Spotify`

-Find your own local files cache path of spotify (below), insert the path into 'SPOTIFY_CACHE_PATH' field If your music doesn't in 'Music' folder (C:\Users\Music\) change 'USER_MUSIC_PATH' accroding your local music path.
+If your music doesn't in 'Music' folder (C:\Users\Music\) change 'USER_MUSIC_PATH' accroding your local music path.

 **ONLY .mp3 SONGS WILL BE UPDATED**